How it used to be: The pineapple paradise of Kapalua

-By Horace Sutton — The Honolulu Advertiser (Honolulu, Hawaii) September 17, 1978
+From an article by Horace Sutton – The Honolulu Advertiser (Hawaii) September 17, 1978

 KAPALUA, Hawaii — It was a question of pineapples or people.
 That was the choice that faced Colin Cameron, the president of the Maui Land and Pineapple Company, which owns 30,000 rolling acres here on the northwestern limits of west Maui looking across the channel to the island of Molokai.